opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 filing_deadline
     **optional**
     Specifies the date and time when a candidate must have filed for the contest for the office (datetime).
+This date is considered to be in the timezone local to the contest's division.

 is_unexpired_term
     Indicates that the former public office holder vacated the post before serving a full term (boolean).